 The amp modeling software requires a computer to utilize effectively, as the amp’s knobs don’t provide much dexterity.

 A compact, lightweight speaker geared toward players seeking performance freedom.
-It features clean and overdrive channels, tape delay effects, and an aux jack so you can play along with any of your favorite tracks.
-The aux jack can also be used with headphones for “silent” practice.
+It features clean and overdrive channels, tape delay effects, and an auxiliary jack so you can play along with any of your favorite tracks.
+The auxiliary jack can also be used with headphones for “silent” practice.

 At 3 watts, this amp isn’t very loud.

 Orange amplifiers specialize in distortion, and with a 4-stage preamp, this 20-watt combo is no different.
 Features clean and dirty modes, a channel footswitch, as well as two aux ports — one for backing tracks and one for practice headphones.
 The sound is projected through an 8-inch Voice of the World speaker for rich, harmonic overtones.

 This amp has no onboard effects, and will require additional equipment to flesh out your tone.

 A stellar launching pad for new guitar players, this 15-watt amp is simple to operate and gives off full, well-rounded tones.
 Features clean and boost channels, along with treble, mid, and bass equalization knobs.
 Also includes a “phone” aux input for backing tracks.
 It works well for bass, too.

 Some users have reported tinny gain sounds at high volumes.

 Hundreds of effects and 16 amp presets make this Line 6 one of the most flexible, creatively-inspiring speakers on the market.
 Features 20 watts of power projected through an 8-inch speaker, and the micro USB port facilitates easy recording and editing on a variety of devices.
 Can be played through headphones for quiet practice as well.